NaomiProject/Naomi/CONTRIBUTING.md

 ## How to suggest a feature or enhancement

 If you have an idea that you think will improve upon Naomi, create an issue using the proper template and fill it out to the best of your ability.
 Once submitted the community will discuss with you about the idea to help flesh it out and give it a base to be built upon.
 This will allow us to determine whether or not the idea should be implemented, put on hold due to other issues or pull requests that are currently open at that time, or abandoned if it does not fit into the scope of Naomi.
-Once approved, the idea can either be worked on by either the submittor if they so choose or made available for other developers and maintainers to turn the idea into reality.
+Once approved, the idea can either be worked on by either the submitter if they so choose or made available for other developers and maintainers to turn the idea into reality.

 If you find yourself wishing for a feature that doesn't exist in Naomi, you are probably not alone.
 There are bound to be others out there with similar needs.
 Many of the features that Naomi has today have been added because users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.